-The white grape (also Geisenheim 22-74) is a new breed between Müller-Thurgau x Chasselas Tokay ( Chasselas ).
-According to done in 2012 DNA analysis the intersection of two indicated in the breeding list has changed Riesling clones proved wrong.
-The crossing took place in 1939 by Dr. med.
-Heinrich Birk (1898-1973) at the research institute Geisenheim (Rheingau), the variety protection was granted in 1984.
-The name was assigned to the monastery Arnsburg in Giessen, because the Order of the Cistercian great services to viticulture in the Rheingau had acquired.
-She was crossing partner in the new breed Saphira, The early-ripening, high-yielding vine is resistant to Botrytis, It produces fruity white wines, which are very suitable for sparkling wine.
-There are acreages in Germany (1 ha), up Madeira - Portugal (28 ha) and in New Zealand (2 ha).
-In 2010, a total of 31 hectares of vineyards were reported (Kym Anderson ).
+The white grape variety (also Geisenheim 22-74) is a new breed between Müller-Thurgau x Chasselas Tokay ( Chasselas ).
+According to in 2012 DNA analysis has the crossing of two indicated in the breeding list Riesling clones turned out to be wrong.
+The cross was made in 1939 by Dr. Heinrich Birk (1898-1973) at the research institute Geisenheim (Rheingau), the variety protection was granted in 1984.
+The name was given after the Arnsburg Monastery near Gießen because the order of the Cistercian great merit in viticulture in Rheingau had acquired.
+She was a crossing partner in the new breeding Saphira, The early ripening, productive vine is resistant to Botrytis, It produces fruity white wines that are very suitable for sparkling wines.
+There are cultivated areas in Germany (1 ha) Madeira - Portugal (28 ha) and in New Zealand (2 ha).
+In 2010, a total of 31 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012